Petrels of The Petrel Station

 Scientific name: Procellaria parkinsoni

 Black Petrel are another of the specialty seabirds of The Petrel Station seabird tours.
-In season, we can encounter them in very good numbers, often gather right. by boat, and in the right winds they’ll be soaring and hovering effortlessly nearby.
+In season, we can encounter them in very good numbers, often gathering right by boat, and in the right winds they’ll be soaring and hovering effortlessly nearby.

-This medium-sized all-dark petrel has a pale yellowish bill with a greyer-black tip and black feet .
-The entire world population of only around 25,000 birds breeds only on two offshore islands in the nearby Hauraki Gulf — Little Barrier Island and Great Barrier Island — which is why offshore from Tutukaka is such a special place to encounter them.
+This medium-sized all-dark petrel has a pale yellowish bill with a blackish tip, and black feet.
+The entire world population of only around 25,000 birds breeds only on two nearby offshore islands in the Hauraki Gulf — Little Barrier Island and Great Barrier Island — which is why offshore from Tutukaka is such a special place to encounter them.

-They are real characters, friendly and curious, and for many birders they are one of the most memorable seabirds of a tour.
+They are real characters, friendly and curious, and for many birders they are one of the most memorable seabirds of the tour.
 They are also known as Parkinson’s Petrel.

 White-chinned Petrel